|Birth: ||Jun. 16, 1921|

 World War II,

-William "Raymond" Rogers, 66 years of age, of Clifty Road in Somerset, Kentucky, departed this life on Thursday, December 3rd, 1987 at the Veterans Administration Medical Center in Lexington, Kentucky after a short illness.
+William "Raymond" Rogers, 66 years, 5 months and 17 days of age, of Clifty Road in Somerset, Kentucky, departed this life on Thursday, December 3rd, 1987 at the Veterans Administration Medical Center in Lexington, Kentucky following a lengthy illness.

-Raymond was survived by one brother, Franklin Delaney (and his wife, Martha) Rogers of Jeffersonville, Indiana; one sister, Anna Mae (and her husband, Herbert) Stone of Somerset, Kentucky; and a host of other family and friends who mourn his passing.
+Raymond was survived by one brother, Franklin Delaney (and his wife, Martha) Rogers of Jeffersonville, Indiana; one sister, Anna Mae (and her husband, Herbert) Stone of Somerset, Kentucky; one niece, Lisa Rogers; two nephews, Frankie Gene Rogers, and Joe Stone; one great-nephew, Adam Stone; and a host of other family and friends who mourn his passing.

-He was preceded in death by his parents, William Bart and Lavada Rogers; and two brothers, George Dramon Rogers and Preston Rogers, both of Kentucky.
+He was preceded in death by his parents, Bart Rogers, who departed this life on March 31st, 1948 and Lavada Rogers, who departed this life on December 28th, 1937; two brothers, George Dramon Rogers and Preston Rogers, both of Kentucky; and a sister-in-law, Louise Rogers.

-Funeral serivices for Raymond were held in the Chapel of the Somerset Funeral Home with Rev. C.E.
+Funeral services were held at 2:00 p.m. on Monday, December 7th, 1987 in the Chapel of Somerset Undertaking Company with Rev. C.E.
 Jacobs officiating.

-Burial was in the Mill Springs National Cemetery in Nancy, Kentucky.
+Burial followed in the Mill Springs National Cemetery in Nancy, Kentucky.
+Full military honors were conducted by the Disabled American Veterans Association.

 Cause of death: Cancer/Pneumonia,